basicmicrosupport/basicmicro_python/docs/api_reference.md

 # Basicmicro API Reference

-This document provides detailed information about the Basicmicro library API.
+This document provides detailed information about the Basicmicro library API for controlling Basicmicro motor controllers.

 ## Table of Contents